infretis/infretis/examples/gromacs/puckering/README.md

 Plot the $\theta$ and $\phi$ values of the reactive trajectory.
 Which conformation on the equator does the final state correspond to?

-Visualize the reactive trajectory using the command ...
+We will now visualize the reactive trajectory to confirm this, but first, we need to fix the order of the frames in the trajectory.

 When you approach a reasonable number of paths in your simulation you can start analysing the output.
 The following script calculates the rate, along with some other properties such as the crossing probability and error estimates.